Harold Packman, DMD – Periodontics & Dental Implants

 Bowie, MD 20716

 Gum disease, not old age, is the primary reason for tooth loss.
-Gingivitis, the early stage of gum disease, is an inflammation of the gums caused by the buildup of plaque, a sticky substance that forms naturally on teeth and contains bacteria that can lead to tooth decay.
-Risk factors for gum disease include the following
+Gingivitis, the early stage of gum disease, is an inflammation of the gums caused by the buildup of plaque.

 - Smoking and tobacco use increase the chances for gum disease and decrease the chances for successful treatment.